miroo4517/upgrade_limo/README.md

 ## Upgrade Limo ROS1 Model to ROS2 with Ubuntu 20.04

+> [!WARNING]
+> For further ROS2 upgrade, it is recommended to use Docker containers instead of upgrading Jetson Nano, due to its video driver incompatibility on the latest Ubuntu distributions.
+> Please check out https://github.com/dusty-nv/jetson-containers or simillar projects.

 #### Prerequisites
 1. Ensure you have an Agilex Limo ROS1 Model with Nvidia Jetson Nano.
 2. Remove the microSD card from Jetson Nano.
 4 screws should be removed.